ansys/pystk/doc/source/getting-started/about.rst

 About
 #####

 PySTK is the next generation Python API for Ansys Systems Toolkit (STK).
-Its main advantages and features over previous APIs include:
+Its main advantages and features include:

-- **Remotable API using gRPC**: In addition to traditional OLE communication with STK, the STK Python API has optional gRPC communication for out-of-process or remote interaction with STK.
+- **Remote API using gRPC**: In addition to traditional OLE communication with STK, the STK Python API has optional gRPC communication for out-of-process or remote interaction with STK.